The pros and cons of a subscription business model are:

 The proliferation of subscription services across various industries means that customers have more choices.
 This abundance of options can lead to subscription fatigue.
 59% of consumers feel overwhelmed by the number of subscription services they manage.
 Consumers become choosier about which services they commit to.
 As a result, getting and keeping customers is harder.
 This requires higher marketing spending and more aggressive customer acquisition strategies.

-For instance, a report by ProfitWell indicates that subscription businesses spend an average of $1.18 to get a dollar of new revenue.
-Increased competition also leads to price wars, where you'll need to lower your prices to remain competitive.
-A case study by Zuora revealed that 30% of subscription businesses have had to reduce their prices to stay competitive.
+ProfitWell indicates subscription businesses spend $1.18 to gain $1 of new revenue.
+Increased competition also leads to price wars.
+And you’ll need to lower your prices to remain competitive.
+Zuora revealed 30% of subscription businesses reduced prices to stay competitive.
 This can hurt profits.
 It can make it hard for you to sustain operations and invest in quality or innovation.

 Con: Subscription business requires customer engagement